 Determining the causes of an automotive incident pinpoints the responsible party or parties and aids in related claim settlement efforts.
 Part of the critical investigation process is gathering and interpreting accurate data.

 We evaluate single vehicle and multi-vehicle accidents involving passenger cars, commercial vehicles and heavy tractor-trailer trucks.
-Through thorough investigation and analysis of single vehicle accidents, multi-vehicle accidents, vehicle-pedestrian accidents, vehicle-bicycle accidents and vehicle-animal accidents, our engineers and reconstructionists help you determine if human error, design problems, manufacturing problems, maintenance issues, or mechanical failure played a part in the incident.
+Through thorough investigation and analysis of single vehicle accidents, multi-vehicle accidents, vehicle-pedestrian accidents, vehicle-bicycle accidents and vehicle-animal accidents, our engineers, collision reconstructionist, and human factors consultant help you determine if human machine interaction, design problems, manufacturing problems, maintenance issues, or mechanical failure played a part in the incident.